valenthr/ad_campaigns/README.md

 ## Goals

-The main goal is to boost advertising strategies, and optimize marketing efforts.
+The main goal is to boost advertising strategies and optimize marketing efforts.

 ## What metrics were observed